Kratom Guides

 For a more detailed breakdown of what dose to use — check out our kratom dosage calculator.

-There are a ton of anecdotal reports of people using kratom to manage their pain — but only a small handful of clinical trials.
+There are a ton of anecdotal reports of people using kratom to manage their pain — millions of people in the United States use it on a regular basis [1].

-Kratom helps alleviate pain through three key mechanisms:
+Kratom helps alleviate pain through a few key mechanisms, and possibly others beyond this:

-1. It stimulates the opioid receptors, which act as a gateway for pain signals heading towards the brain
+1. It stimulates the opioid receptors, which act as a gateway for pain signals heading toward the brain

 2. It inhibits COX-2 — which is an enzyme that creates inflammatory messengers that cause pain

-3. It relaxes the muscle fibers to alleviate muscle-related pain & tension
+3. It relaxes the muscles to alleviate muscle-related pain & tension

-The primary painkilling effect of kratom comes down to its effects on the opiate receptors.
-This is the same mechanism of action used by conventional pain medications like morphine, Dilaudid, or OxyContin.
+The primary painkilling effect of kratom comes down to its effects on the opioid receptors.
+This is the same mechanism of action used by prescription pain medications like morphine, Dilaudid, or OxyContin.

-The opiate receptors are located throughout the spinal cord and brainstem.
-They act as a gateway for pain signals.
+The opioid receptors are located throughout the spinal cord and brainstem and are a gateway for pain signals.

 The body actively controls the amount of pain it experiences using a group of compounds called endorphins (natural opioids).